 MSN/Bing Sports for Windows 8

-As a default app on Windows 8, Bing/MSN Sports app was designed to show the full potential of Microsoft’s Metro design language.
+Introduced as a default app on Windows 8, the Bing/MSN Sports experience was built to highlight the expressive clarity and content-first principles of Microsoft’s Metro design language.

 Role

-As the main designer, I led the overall visual/interaction design, information architecture, and UX.
-I developed a full-bleed ‘hero’ image concept as a signature design element of the Bing Windows 8 app suite.
-The app shows the bold use of typography, color, and imageries with rich data elements such as game scores, player stats, and news headlines.
+As the lead designer on the project, I owned the overall visual and interaction design, user experience, and information architecture.
+I developed the full-bleed hero image concept as a signature visual element for the Bing Windows 8 app suite, and curated how rich data like game scores, player stats, news, and photographic imagery were presented at multiple hierarchy levels.

 As a designer who can speak Korean and Japanese, I led the internationalization and localization effort.
 Investigated, proposed, and integrated design solutions for the layout challenges with international fonts.